Federal Grant Programs

 The Daniel G Bowman “Dean Dan” Memorial Endowed Scholarship

 The Daniel G Bowman Memorial Endowed Scholarship was given in memory of Daniel Gene Bowman (1971-2014).
 For full-time students who have been directly impacted by cancer or whose immediate family have been directly impacted by cancer.
 Applicants should submit an application along with an essay that details how the student, and/or the student’s family, have been directly impacted.
-This scholarship will follow the recipient through each of his or her college years at Bluefield College, providing that the recipient maintains at least a 3.0-grade point average and has not received any disciplinary sanctions.
+This scholarship will follow the recipient through each of his or her college years at Bluefield University, providing that the recipient maintains at least a 3.0-grade point average and has not received any disciplinary sanctions.
 The financial aid committee will review the applications and essays to determine a winner after July 1st of each year.

 The Barbara Louise “Bobbie” Vinson Memorial Scholarship

-The Barbara Louise “Bobbie” Vinson Memorial Scholarship at Bluefield College was established by Steve Vinson (’64) in honor and memory of his late wife, Bobbie Vinson (’63), who went to be with the Lord on January 22, 2020.
+The Barbara Louise “Bobbie” Vinson Memorial Scholarship at Bluefield University was established by Steve Vinson (’64) in honor and memory of his late wife, Bobbie Vinson (’63), who went to be with the Lord on January 22, 2020.
 For full-time students with a preference given to a Student who attends Angels Rest Baptist Fellowship.
-Students must demonstrate financial need and be in good moral and ethical standing among his/her college professors and peers.
+Students must demonstrate financial need and be in good moral and ethical standing among his/her University professors and peers.
 The financial aid committee will review the applications to determine a winner after July 1st of each year.

 Trey McPherson Memorial Scholarship